2022 MAC AWARD WINNERS

 2022 MAC Award winners (Duo/Group) Michael and Mardie are back at work making music in Manhattan, in person and streaming live!
 Michael Garin is a Drama Desk Award-winning composer/lyricist/performer (for Song of Singapore) who has made a living entertaining New Yorkers, playing piano and singing at the Monkey Bar, the Rainbow Room, the VIP room at Limelight, the Williamstown Theater Festival, and many more.
 Mardie Millit has a degree in opera and spent many years doing classic musicals (Eliza in My Fair Lady and Maria in The Sound of Music, to name a couple) in regional theatres around the country.
 They have been performing together since they met in 2005 — most notably their late-night Sunday shows at the legendary Elaine’s, from 2008 until its closing in 2011.
 They have brought their unique blend of musical virtuosity and goofy charm to numerous Manhattan clubs, delivering a wildly eclectic repertoire that veers from Cole Porter to Porter Waggoner, from Elvis Presley to Elvis Costello, and from Sondheim to Mozart.

 Mardie's popular LIVE FROM LOCKDOWN! streaming series (with Michael at the piano) was nominated for a 2020 BroadwayWorld Cabaret Award and was streamed weekly from the Chartreuse Living Room in their apartment in Harlem.
 Mardie has just finished performing in Side By Side By Sondheim with Dream Productions at the Triad Theatre in Manhattan.
-Next up, Michael and Mardie are preparing for a November 2022 New York reading of their new musical, Mary Astor's Purple Diary, based on the book by Ed Sorel.
+Together, Michael and Mardie have just wrapped up the first New York reading of their new musical, Mary Astor's Purple Diary, based on the book by Ed Sorel.
 They live in Harlem and have been married to each other since 2012.

 “I loved their album.
 A modern Louis Prima and Keely Smith.”